COMPETITION DATES: Friday March 29, 2021

 Before submitting, please read the following:

-While at the meeting, the chaperones are responsible for the safety and conduct of the students under their care.
+The following is appllicable onlye when the meeting is in person - (While at the meeting, the chaperones are responsible for the safety and conduct of the students under their care.
 NCSAS cannot assume any liability for persons attending this meeting.
-The cost of the registration includes a box dinner.
+The cost of the registration includes a box dinner.)

 In submitting the registration form, students and teachers/chaperones acknowledge that they have read the guidelines for the Advanced Category and certify that to the best of their knowledge, this paper either does or does not meet any of the criteria which would place it in the Advanced category.